 Leonardo Bonacci (Fibonacci) was an Italian mathematician, sometime in the middle ages.
 He is best known for his sequence of numbers called Fibonacci Sequence.
 This is a series of numbers where each consecutive number is a sum of the prior two numbers (1,1,2,3,5,8,13,21,34,55….. and so on).
 Though these numbers had been known to Indian mathematicians many centuries earlier, they were introduced to Europe by Fibonacci and caught the media attention some years back with the publication of Dan Brown’s novel, The Da Vinci Code.
 Painters have long used this sequence knowingly or unknowingly to create beautiful artworks and now photographers over the past few decades are understanding to use it.

 The Fibonacci numbers can be plotted in a rectangular frame.
-A tiling with squares whose side lengths are successive Fibonacci numbers is represented in the image below.
+A tiling with squares whose side lengths are successive Fibonacci numbers is shown in the image below-

-A Fibonacci Spiral can be created by drawing circular arcs connecting the opposite corners of squares in the Fibonacci tiling.
-The Fibonacci Spiral thus formed looks like the image below –
+A Fibonacci Spiral can be created by drawing circular arcs connecting the opposite corners of squares in the Fibonacci tiling, starting from the inner most squares.
+The Fibonacci Spiral thus formed looks like the image below-

 The basic principle in using it in photography is to place the subject on the lines of the Fibonacci Spiral.
 A lot of other common composition rules like the ‘Rule of Thirds’, de-centering the subject, creating curved leading lines and many of their derivatives are based around the Fibonacci Spiral (Composition Clichés – Part I).